 Customer Information Management.
 We develop, market and sell practice management systems, including hardware, software and services that run key functions of veterinary clinics, including managing patient electronic health records, scheduling (including for boarding and grooming), client communication, billing and inventory management.
-Our principal practice management systems are Cornerstone and DVMAX Veterinary Practice Management Software.
-We also support several legacy practice management systems installed with our customers, including IDEXX Better Choice, IDEXX VPM and IDEXX VetLINK.
-Our practice management services include Cornerstone Coaching, Practice Profile, IDEXX Reminder Service, VetVault Backup Solution and PetDetect Pet Identification System.
+Our principal practice management systems are Cornerstone, DVMAX Veterinary Practice Management Software and IDEXX Animana.
+We also support several other practice management systems installed with our customers, including IDEXX Better Choice, IDEXX VPM, IDEXX VetLINK and BeeFree.
+Our practice management services include Cornerstone Coaching, Practice Profile, VetVault Backup Solution, Payment Solutions and PetDetect Pet Identification System.

-In addition, we commercially launched Pet Health Network Pro in March 2013.
-Pet Health Network Pro is a subscription-based service that permits veterinarians to provide online communication and education to pet owners before, during and after each patient visit, thus strengthening the loyalty between a practice and its clients.
+In addition, we offer services designed to strengthen the relationship between the veterinarian and the pet owner.
+We commercially launched Pet Health Network Pro in March 2013, which is a subscription-based service that permits veterinarians to provide online communication and education to pet owners before, during and after each patient visit, thus strengthening the loyalty between a practice and its clients.
 Further, veterinarians can share VetConnect PLUS testing results directly with pet owners via Pet Health Network Pro.
-We also offer IDEXX Pet Health Network 3D, an educational subscription-based tool which provides anatomical animations that improve client communication and understanding in the exam room and facilitates adherence to veterinarian recommendations.
+We also offer Pet Health Network 3D, an educational subscription-based service that replaces cumbersome plastic anatomy models with engaging, three-dimension anatomical animations on a desktop or mobile device.
+Using this service in the exam room improves client communication and facilitates adherence to veterinarian recommendations.
+In September 2014, we acquired Petly Plans, a cloud-based software solution for veterinary practices to customize, manage and monitor a range of monthly payment preventive care plans for their pet owner clients.
+Petly Plans complements the Pet Health Network suite of client marketing services by making it easier for practices to increase access to the best care and offer plans that spread the cost of that care - including examinations, vaccines and diagnostics - over the course of a year rather than payment in full upon each visit.
 Certain of our services are compatible with non-IDEXX practice management systems.

 Digital Imaging Systems.
 Our digital imaging systems capture radiographic images in digital form, replacing traditional x-ray film and the film development process, which generally requires the use of hazardous chemicals and darkrooms.
-We market and sell two digital imaging systems for use in the small animal veterinary hospital, the IDEXX I-Vision CR, our latest generation computed radiography system, launched in 2012, and the IDEXX I-Vision DR system.
-We also market and sell the IDEXX EquiView system for use as a portable unit in ambulatory veterinary practices, such as equine practices.
+We market and sell three digital imaging systems, our latest generation IDEXX EliteVision Digital Imaging System, the IDEXX I-Vision CR and the IDEXX I-Vision DR system.
+The newly launched IDEXX EliteVision Digital Imaging System is a wireless system which uses advanced plate technology to capture clear, high-quality images in a short capture time.
+The IDEXX EliteVision Digital Imaging system is promoted for use as a portable unit in ambulatory veterinary practices, such as equine practices.

-Our digital imaging systems use picture archiving and communication system ("PACS") software, IDEXX-PACS and IDEXX EquiView PACS, for the viewing, manipulation, management, storage and retrieval of the digital images generated by the digital capture plate.
-The PACS software also permits images from our digital imaging systems to be integrated into patients' medical records in the Cornerstone system, as well as transferred to other practice management systems.
+Our digital imaging systems employ picture archiving and communication system ("PACS") software, IDEXX-PACS, allowing for the viewing, manipulation, management, storage and retrieval of the digital images generated by the digital capture plate.
+This software also permits images from our digital imaging systems to be integrated into patients' medical records in the Cornerstone system, as well as transferred to other practice management systems.
 IDEXX I-Vision Mobile is an application that allows veterinarians with the I-Vision DR and IDEXX I-Vision CR systems, as well as our legacy digital radiography systems, to request, view and send images using an iPad® or an AndroidTM mobile tablet.
 This application integrates with our IDEXX-PACS software.
 In November 2013, we launched the IDEXX ImageBank storage system, a cloud-based image storage solution which provides secure storage for an unlimited number of diagnostic images and is accessible anywhere through VetConnect PLUS.